 With Ravel you can search federal and state case law.
 The following table presents the scope of our coverage.
-Access to US District Courts and state case law is, at this time, available by invitation only.
-Please contact us if you are interested.
+To access US District Courts and state case law, upgrade your account here.

 |AND||Inclusion||search AND seizure yields cases with both terms.|

 |OR||Alternative||privacy OR secrecy yields cases that contain either term or both terms.|

 |NOT||Exclusion||defect NOT failure yields cases that include the term "defect" but not "failure".|

 |" "||Exact phrase||"summary judgment" yields cases that contain this exact phrase.|

 |( )||Combination searches||(antitrust OR monopoly) AND conspiracy yields cases with either "antitrust" or "monopoly and also "conspiracy".|

 |*||Single-character wildcard||te*t yields cases containing any word that fits this wildcard, such as "text" or "test".
 The wildcard stands for a single-character and can be used within a word or at the end, e.g. "forge*" yields "forger" and "forges".|

 |!||Root expander||contribut! yields cases with words containing variant endings, such as contributed, contributor, contribution, etc. It must be used at the end of a term.|